Skip to content

 ### Required Primitives (When Subclassing)

 You **must** subclass NSTextStorage if you want a custom backing store.
-Implement these four:
+Override these four: `string`, `attributes(at:effectiveRange:)`, `replaceCharacters(in:with:)`, and `setAttributes(_:range:)`.

-**Critical:** Mutation methods MUST call `edited(_:range:changeInLength:)` with the correct mask (`.editedCharacters`, `.editedAttributes`, or both).
+**Critical:** Mutation overrides MUST call `edited(_:range:changeInLength:)` with the correct mask (`.editedCharacters`, `.editedAttributes`, or both) and wrap in `beginEditing()`/`endEditing()`.
 Without this, layout managers won't be notified.

 ### Editing Lifecycle